dotnet/docs/docs/visual-basic/programming-guide/language-features/procedures/recursive-procedures.md

 ms.author: dotnetcontent
 ---
 # Recursive Procedures (Visual Basic)
 A *recursive* procedure is one that calls itself.
-In general, this is not the most effective way to write [!INCLUDE[vbprvb](~/includes/vbprvb-md.md)] code.
+In general, this is not the most effective way to write Visual Basic code.

  The following procedure uses recursion to calculate the factorial of its original argument.